Azure-Samples/streaming-at-scale/cosmos-db/README.md

 * **Cosmos DB** Server, Database and Collection: to store and serve processed data

 The Azure Function is created using .Net Framework 4.6.1, so at the moment it can be compiled only on a Window OS.

+## Solution customization

+If you want to change some setting of the solution, like number of load test clients, Cosmos DB RU and so on, you can do it right in the `create-solution.sh` script, by changing any of these values:

+    export EVENTHUB_PARTITIONS=4
+    export EVENTHUB_CAPACITY=10
+    export PROC_FUNCTION_WORKERS=4
+    export COSMOSDB_RU=20000
+    export TEST_CLIENTS=2

+The above settings has been choosen to sustain a 1000 msg/sec stream.

 ## Monitor performances